 Look, they have ignored this story for an entire year, these people.

-And that the White House, as I told you, they they took great care and diligence to do as much.
+And that the White House, as I told you, they took great care and diligence to do as much.

-We have seen nothing but nonstop lying and leaking in the last 24 hours, and the media, the compliant media, the left-wing media, the destroyed Trump media, that's all they do is run with I could feed them the there's a black donut in the sky or a you know, a chocolate donut in the sky or a vanilla covered donut in the and they they'd report it as long as it advanced their message that they hate Trump.
+And the media, the compliant media, the left-wing media, the destroyed Trump media, that's all they do is run with, I could feed them that there's a black donut in the sky or a chocolate donut in the sky or a vanilla covered donut in the sky, and they'd report it as long as it advanced their message that they hate Trump.

 You know, you saw it on display at the State of the Union address.

-You have a CNN anchor, you know, the shh all network, fake news CNN, literally claiming, you know, the firing of top FBI officials that comparing it to the Holocaust.
+You have a CNN anchor, you know, the shh, all network, fake news, CNN, literally claiming, you know, the firing of top FBI officials that comparing it to the Holocaust.

 This was in Breitbart using in her unverified Twitter account.

-That's how insane they've gotten Nunes.
+That's how insane they've gotten.

-You know what?
+Nunes, you know what?

 He made changes.

-The changes were requested by the FBI and by soon-to-be MSNBC host, Adam Schiff.
+The changes were requested by the FBI and by soon-to-be MSNBC host Adam Schiff.

-Can't that you did the most dangerous place in America is between you and Adam Schiff and a TV camera.
+The most dangerous place in America is between you and Adam Schiff and a TV camera.

 You're dead.

-All right, one funny note, I guess Super Bowl Sunday is a Sunday, so there is a New York Post writer, Michael Kaplan.
+So there is a New York Post writer, Michael Kaplan.

 Did you see the piece he had out today?

-He goes, being Brady.
+He goes, Being Brady.

 So he tries to live like Brady for an entire week.

-Now Tom Brady sleeps apparently nine hours a night.
+Now, Tom Brady sleeps apparently nine hours a night.

 And I didn't like reading this because he goes to sleep at nine o'clock every night.